eBardX/XestiMonitors/README.md

 it super easy for your app to determine the reachability of a target host.
 See [Other Monitors](#other_monitors) for details.

-Additional monitors targeting even more parts of iOS will be rolled out in future releases of XestiMonitor!
+Additional monitors targeting more parts of all four platforms will be rolled out in future releases of XestiMonitors!

 Finally, XestiMonitors is *extensible*—you can easily create your own *custom* monitors.
 See [Custom Monitors](#custom_monitors) for details.